 Brendan also finds writing in the third-person inherently amusing, but thought it more appropriate to the nature of this project, because it's not about him.

-If you are interested in having Brendan share about his journey, play some of his songs, or speak on any of these issues that you think would work well with your community group, school, church, or organisation, then feel free to contact him here.
+If you’re interested in having Brendan share about his journey, play any of his songs, or speak on any of these (or other) issues that you think would work well with your group, school, church, or organisation, then feel free to contact him here.